How Much Should You Put Down On a House? (It’s Not Always 20%)

 Jody Ellis is a freelance writer with more than 15 years of experience in the writing industry.
 Her work includes copywriting and content marketing for real estate professionals, stories covering real estate trends and housing markets, and varied articles on decor and design.
 In addition to buying and selling several homes herself, she's also owned and managed rental properties, and previously worked in mortgage lending.

-Luckily, there are other options available to buyers, and you might be surprised to find that you can become a homeowner with a down payment of just 3% to 5%.
-In fact, there are valid reasons why it might be better to go for a lower down payment as opposed to making that 20% commitment.
+Fortunately, there are other paths to homeownership.
+You might be surprised to learn that you can buy a home with as little as 3% to 5% down.
+In fact, there are good reasons why opting for a lower down payment could be a smarter choice than committing to 20%.

 HomeLight looked at the pros and cons of both larger and smaller down payments, interviewing real estate and mortgage professionals, as well as investigating statistics on just how much people are putting down on homes these days, all to help you decide what will work best for you when it comes time to make your home purchase.